OpenSourceFellows/open-source-mentorship/.github/ISSUE_TEMPLATE/blog-tracking.md

 ---
 name: Write a blog
-about: Instructions and time management for fellows writing a blog
+about: ✍️ Instructions and time management for fellows writing a blog
-title: Blog by @fellow
+title: ✍️ @fellowname's Blog
 labels: blog, content lab, in progress
 assignees: unnamedrd